-For more information to work out how company benefits influence you tax code visit the HMRC website.
+For more information to work out how company benefits influence you tax code visit the GOV.UK website.

-You can also use the HMRC Company Car and Car Fuel Benefit Calculator for help working out how much taxable value your company car is considered to have.
+You can also use the 'company car and car fuel benefit calculator' on the GOV.UK wesbite for help working out how much taxable value your company car is considered to have.

 How to get your tax back